jasperslits/haithowifi/README.md

 * CO2 sensors for supported remotes
 * WPU like Pump Percentage, Boiler Temp, From / To Source Temps, Operating Mode etc

-It creates the commonly used sensors and uses a predefined MQTT state topic to distinct the devices.
+It creates a device and commonly used sensors and uses a predefined MQTT state topic to distinct the devices.

-This custom integration should become obsolete once full auto-discovery via the Itho Add-on has the same capabilities.

 ### Available sensors
 | Device | Sensor | Attributes |